-This easy baked donut recipe with chocolate glaze is flavorful and light, as well as dairy-free, gluten-free, vegan and super easy to make.
+These easy chocolate glazed donuts are flavorful and light, as well as dairy-free, gluten-free, vegan and super easy to make.
 This recipe also uses a speedy technique that I call “container recipe” whereby I list ingredients per container they go in!!

-This easy baked donut recipe is so light and fluffy.
+This chocolate glazed donut recipe is so light and fluffy.
 And that chocolate glaze adds the perfect lip-smacking sweetness!

 We were craving donuts this week and while I often make my chickpea baked chocolate donuts, we wanted a lighter cake batter, and a bouncier cake texture.